 How much cover do I need?

 The most suitable level of cover will differ greatly depending on the type of business you run, so it is important to discuss your individual needs with a financial advisor or broker.
 As a starting point, Aon offers limits beginning at $10,000,000 with a higher limit of $20,000,000 also available.

 Visit Aon for more information about Public Liability insurance.

 Don’t have public liability insurance?

-Aon has negotiated a 33% reduction on dance premiums—just in time for 2015!
-Take advantage of this great offer by getting a quote for public liability insurance online today or calling their Dance service team on 1800 806 584.
+Take advantage of our great offer by getting a quote for public liability insurance online today or calling the dance service team on 1800 806 584.